ABOUT IMN

 This community was developed to provide support and training for those leaders who lead during a time of transition.

-For over four decades, the Interim Ministry Network – IMN has dedicated itself to the health and wellness of faith communities.
+For over four decades, IMN has dedicated itself to the health and wellness of faith communities and volunteer organizations.
 The wellness of these communities is influenced by three kinds of learned leadership skills – prevention of unhealthy practices before they take root, maintenance of health during times of stress or change and restorative care when it is required.

-IMN has a skilled and proven faculty who are practicing ministers and rabbis with years of interfaith education experience.
+IMN has a skilled and proven faculty who are practicing transitional leaders with years of interfaith education experience.
 It offers regularly scheduled training programs, dedicated and specific news sources, an annual international conference, and membership in a professional association.
 IMN provides clergy, administrators and lay leaders with contemporary education and training to help them avoid or reduce the severity of unhealthy practices, manage the effects of change and restore spiritual wellness where it has been lost.

-Today IMN has over 800 clergy, lay leaders and judicatory members.
-Over 300 transitional leaders are trained yearly with the IMN Fundamentals of Transitional Ministry Training program and the Virtual Annual Conference provides four days of seminars, workshops and keynote speakers, with the expertise in their fields of transitional ministry, practical transition applications, spirituality, human behavior, mission and vision, conflict management and many more topics are presented and explored for over 40 years.
+Today IMN consist of clergy, lay leaders and judicatory members.
+Over 300 transitional leaders are trained yearly with the IMN Fundamentals of Transitional Leadership Training program and the Virtual Annual Conference provides four days of seminars, workshops and keynote speakers, with expertise in their fields of transitional leadership, practical transition applications, spirituality, human behavior, mission and vision, conflict management and many more topics are presented and explored for over 40 years.

 Association Information